Affinage

 Synthesis pass · forward-looking unresolved questions

-• No structural or biochemical reconstitution of RNF182 with any substrate
+• No structural model of substrate recognition

 Mechanism profile